STAT545-UBC/STAT545-UBC-original-website/hw04_write-function-use-plyr.md

 Consult the [general homework guidelines](hw00_homework-guidelines.html).

-Due before class Monday 2014-10-06. *I am open to negotiation if the lateness of this posting is creating hardship.*
+Due before class Tuesday 2015-10-13. *I am open to negotiation if the lateness of this posting is creating hardship.*

 The goal is to write one (or more) custom functions that do something useful to pieces of the Gapminder data.
 Then use `plyr::ddply()` to apply to all such pieces.
 Then use `dplyr()` and or `ggplot2` to explore what you got back.